 The discoveries of science seem almost miraculous to us but are they?
 Not really.
 They are just the way that reality has behaved for some part of the last 13.7B years, since the Big Bang.
 The miracle if any is that we were able to discover why things have always been the way that they are.

-Despite the ability of our senses to inform us of threats and opportunities within our immediate vicinity, they are blind to most reality.
+Despite the ability of our senses to inform us of threats and opportunities within our personal spacetime, they are blind to most reality.
 Reality is too big or too small or too fleeting or too hot or cold or too far away for them.
 Once we had to rely on the intuition based on our senses to figure out how the Universe worked.
 It wasn't until we replaced intuition with science that progress began.
 Our big brains using the discipline of science could sometimes coax reality into telling us her secrets.

 Of course the more we know of reality the better we can be at predicting the future and even changing it if we want to.
 Without that insight there's no telling what us blundering around today might inflict on the future us.